daudix/daudix.one/content/blog/2024-12-14-my-blog-workflow/index.md

 That's it I think, I could forget something, but if I did this means it wasn't all that important.

-This post wasn't spellchecked with DeepL and wasn't proofreaded all that mich, so apologizes if some typos slipped in.
+This post wasn't spellchecked with DeepL and wasn't proofreaded all that much, so apologizes if some typos slipped in.

 As always, thanks for reading and see you in the next one!